andreiduca/use-async-resource/README.md

 At the same time, if the data is ready before the code loads, it will be available immediately when the child component will render for the first time.

 ### Clearing caches

-In some instances however, you really need to re-fetch a resource (after updating a piece of data for example), so you'll need to clear the cached results.
-You can manually clear caches by using the `resourceCache` helper.
+Finally, you can manually clear caches by using the `resourceCache` helper.

 ```tsx
 import { useAsyncResource, resourceCache } from 'use-async-resource';